denten-books/plain-text/20-metaphor.md

 "today's edition of the *New York Times*" in that sense, denotes differing surface phenomena that emanate from the same source.

 The key to understanding the "loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of the metaphor machinery.
 A functioning metaphor, if you would recall from Lakoff, is one which transfers structural properties of one domain into another.
 Thus to say "life is a stage" is to transpose something about theater onto life.
-In literary terms, the theater is "tenor" where "life" is "vehicle" of the composite figure [@richards_philosophy_1936, 96-7].
+In literary terms, theater is "tenor" where "life" is "vehicle" of the composite figure [@richards_philosophy_1936, 96-7].
 Simulations work differently.
-Where the tenor of the literary metaphor *transfers* properties across domains, the computational metaphor *substitutes* them, confusing the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
+Where the tenor of the literary metaphor *transfers* properties across domains, the computational metaphor *substitutes* them, confusing "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
 It is a subtle difference that engenders not-so-subtle effects.
 For example, it would be one thing to say "you are the apple of my eye" and quite another to confuse apples for eye pupils.
 Baudrillard gives us the example of a map that no longer corresponds to any territory.
 He calls such a condition of pure simulation without a referent hyperreality.

 Hyperreality emanates from the momentum of the expected correspondence between representation and the thing being represented.
 For example, one expects a